4lxprime/PhyNet/README.md

 # PhyNet
  phynet is a botnet coded in python and php, wich is using relays for balancing bots and uses only one cnc.
- phynet is an old project in bad languages for a botnet and actually not working, you may want to uses oldest versions, you can consider this code as a POC of a easy balanced botnet
+ phynet is an old project in bad languages for a botnet and actually not working well, you may want to uses oldest versions, you can consider this code as a POC of a easy balanced botnet

 # CNC
 Def: "Command and Control" (C&C) servers are centralized machines that are able to send commands and receive outputs of machines part of a botnet.
 Anytime attackers who wish to launch a DDoS attack can send special commands to their botnet's C&C servers with instructions to perform an attack on a particular target, and any infected machines communicating with the contacted C&C server will comply by launching a coordinated attack.